cordercorder/knn-models/examples/PLAC/README.md

 The paper [What Knowledge Is Needed?
 Towards Explainable Memory for kNN-MT Domain Adaptation](https://arxiv.org/abs/2211.04052) introduces PLAC (<u>P</u>runing with <u>L</u>oc<u>A</u>l <u>C</u>orrectness) to prune the datastore while retaining the translation performance of kNN-MT as much as possible.
 PLAC is built on a criterion named knowledge margin, which is used to measure the correctness of NMT model prediction.
-For PLAC, the entries in the datastore whose knowledge margin is higher than a manually defined threshold are considered pruning candidates.
+For PLAC, the entries in the datastore whose knowledge margin is higher than a manually defined threshold are considered as pruning candidates.

 We provide instructions on how to use PLAC with kNN-models to prune datastore on this page, taking the IT domain corpus from